Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Eden-Monaro is named for the two areas in which the electoral division is located.
+The Division of Eden-Monaro is named for the two areas in which the electorate is located.
 The name 'Monaro' is variously believed to be:

 - derived from the Aboriginal word 'Maneroo', meaning plain, or